Rebecca T. Ruark: History

 The Rebecca T. Ruark is the oldest skipjack in the Chesapeake Bay fleet.
 Her rounded chines went out of style in favor of simpler-to-build sharp chines, at the cost of favorable sailing qualities in the newer flat-bottomed boats.
 She was built by Moses Geoghegan in 1896 at Taylor's Island, Maryland for William T. Ruark, and named for Ruark's wife.
 She is stated to have originally been rigged as a two-masted schooner and converted to a sloop.
 The saddle for a mainmast was claimed to have existed until a 1986 rebuild, however, she is known to have carried a sloop rig since 1896.
 She was homeported in Baltimore, Maryland until 1899, then moved to Crisfield, Maryland before moving back to Baltimore in 1902.
 In 1923 W. Alvin Cook of Cambridge, Maryland bought her and moved her to Cambridge.
 He sold her to Herman B. Cook in 1939 for $5.00.
 In 1951 Emerson G. Todd and his wife Linda bought her, again for $5.00, and sold one-third shares to Donald S. Todd and Emerson Todd, Jr. for $5.00 each.
 In 1979, following an accident in which two crew members drowned, she was placed in a corporation, Rebecca T. Ruark, Inc., for $30,000.
 The Todds continued to own her until 1984 when Wade H. Murphy of Tilghman Island, Maryland bought her and kept her at Tilghman.

 Murphy took Ruark to Deltaville, Virginia and had her rebuilt in 1986 at a cost of $80,000.
 Afterwards he continued to use her as she was intended, to dredge oysters.
 On November 3, 1999 she was caught in a gale at the mouth of the Choptank River and sank in 20 ft of water, despite attempts to tow her to shelter.
 A $12,000 grant from the Maryland Port Authority raised her, and she was rehabilitated at a cost of $60,000 in 2000.
 At that time, her original, damaged mast was cut up and distributed to wood carvers who lived along the Chesapeake Bay.
 Charles Jobes, of Havre de Grace, Maryland, carved a duck decoy from one of these pieces.
 It is now on display in the On the Water exhibit at the Smithsonian American History Museum in Washington, DC.

+On December 30, 2022, the Ruark was struck and damaged by a car while docked at Tilghman Island.